How do I contact the Emergency Medicine residency program?

 Yes, we critically appraise articles at an evening journal club off-campus.

 Are there scheduled times all the residents meet?

-Chair’s Hour occurs monthly during conference.
-In this meeting, only the residents and the Chairperson/residency director are present.
-Additionally, every quarter each class is scheduled off for a day so that classes can meet.
+Chief/PD Hour occurs monthly during conference.
+In this meeting, only the residents and the residency director are present.
+Additionally, we have an intern lunch hour that recurs, and class specific retreats that occur in the spring.